zachdtaylor/cart/README.md

 This is a monorepo for the Cart app.

-Right now, the app is made up of a GraphQL api written in Elixir and a web frontend written with Remix.
+Right now, the app is made up of a GraphQL api written in Elixir and a web frontend written with React Router v7.

 ## Backend